John Poillucci III

 John serves as a BAC Student Ambassador and was Treasurer (2012-2013) of the BAC's American Institute of Architecture Students (AIAS).
 He is a member of AIAS because he feels it really pushes the quality of a design student's education.

-John has served as a Teaching Assistant for the Undergraduate Design Principles course (since his work in this course was highly regarded) and is currently working at F. Schumacher & Co.
+John has previously served as a Teaching Assistant for the Undergraduate Design Principles course (since his work in this course was highly regarded) and worked at F. Schumacher & Co.
+He currently works as a Draftsman at Art Form Architecture in Portsmouth, NH.